Peeling back the layers

 Grief is like the biggest most pungent onion in the garden.
 Peeling back each layer brings on tears.
 It’s painful, but healing.
 It’s never going to be different, but there are ways to deal with it.
 How do you get through your day?

 My son was killed on April 16th.
 His birthday is April 22.
 It’s a rough week for a lot of people.
 I want to dedicate this blog post to my friends Carol & Bev.
 They are how I feel God’s presence.
 They hold me up when I can’t hold myself.
-They struggle along with me, so they jump in the car and make the long trip.
+These ladies struggle along with me, so they jump in the car and make the long trip.
 They bring food and wine and laughter.
 They let me be me and it is such a relief.
 May you all have a Carol & Bev in your life. <3

 And a special shout-out to Patrice, Debbie, Wendy and Irene.
 Friends who remember and continue to celebrate him through me.